 The Corpus Christi Parks & Recreation Department invites you to explore its dynamic Public Art Program.
 Learn about the Public Art Collection, fun and interactive tours, open calls for artists, applications for an Arts Grant, or how to serve on the Arts & Cultural Commission.

-NEWS: Art Dedication at Fire Station No. 18
+Art Dedication at Fire Station No. 18

 View Corpus Christi’s entire Public Art Collection online interactive site.
 Search by city, title, artist, or location, and find descriptions, images, and the exact location pinpointed on a map.

 View the Public Art Collection interactive booklet.
 Learn more about the Public Art Collection from 1914 – 2016.

 VIDEO of Mirador de la Flor - in memory of Tejano singer Selena Quintanilla-Perez